Feldblusen: Suitcoat Shoulders explained

 Here’s a decent article that explains it in some detail.

 To date, I have found at least one manufacturer that made uniforms for the Luftwaffe, Waffen-SS, and Heer.
-Georg Schwert in Bamberg.
+G.g.
+Schwert in Bamberg.
 (They also made Panzer tunics.)

 Are chest pockets supposed to be angled like Jungle Fatigues?